sjpjoshi/Retro-FPS/README.md

 - **Working Files:** All necessary files and assets are included and should be functional.
 - **Bugs:** There are some known bugs present in the current build.
 We are actively addressing them.

+## Bugs that are fixed

+1. Attributes array is working, code was incorrect

 ## Bugs to be Addressed

-1. Attributes Array is not reading attributes
+1. Navmesh for some reason not rendering
+2. Enemy seems to only turn in the left direction correctly (probably enumeration script is incorrect somewhere)

 ## Prerequisites